-The Department of Music offers a 180 ECTS specialized program leading to a B.Mus- degree in instrumental/vocal performance, and a general music program leading to a BA- degree in which students can choose to specialize in composition (branches into general composition, new media, film music, stage music and production), music education or church music.
+The Department of Music offers a 180 ECTS specialised programme leading to a B.Mus- degree in instrumental/vocal performance, and a general music program leading to a BA degree in which students can choose to specialise in composition (branches into general composition, new media, film music, stage music and production), music education, or church music.

 The academic year is divided into two 15 week terms, which are broken down into shorter periods of instruction.
-This creates flexibility in the program and opportunities for inviting foreign guest teachers for special projects.
-It also allows students to take elective courses at other departments and facilitates cooperation among students in the Academy’s four departments.
-The department emphasizes that music has no borders and it is therefore its role to educate musicians for a wide range of jobs in music.
+This creates flexibility in the programme and opportunities for inviting foreign guest teachers for special projects.
+It also allows students to take elective courses at other departments and facilitates cooperation among students in the IUA's four departments.
+The department emphasises that music has no borders and it is therefore its role to educate musicians for a wide range of jobs in music.

 All students receive private instruction in their main subject area, as well as group instruction and master classes.
-The Department prides itself in getting both nationally and internationally renowned guest musicians.
+The Department prides itself in getting both domestic and internationally renowned guest musicians.

 Participation in ensemble groups of various sizes is an important part of the education provided by the department.
 These can be traditional chamber music ensembles, orchestras, or improvisation of various natures.
 In addition, students are encouraged to create their own ensembles.
 Students are expected to perform in concert at least once every semester.
-All of the department’s concerts are recorded and pod-casted on the Academy’s website.
+All of the Department’s concerts are recorded and pod-casted on the IUA's website.

 Language of Instruction

 The official language of instruction at the IUA is Icelandic.
 Incoming students must be prepared to meet this challenge.
 Most of the teachers, students and staff have a good command of English.
 The IUA receives a number of guest teachers from abroad every semester who teach in English.
 Exams and final projects can be delivered in English.
 Exchange students are therefore expected to have a good command of English.